Schwab to spend more on people, ads and projects

 Kramm said the rate moves will not materially improve Schwab’s fundamentals and it is too early to say small investors are ready to take more risk.

-Shares of Schwab are up 15.3 percent this year, and in late afternoon trading on Thursday were up another 1.4 percent to $17.02, a 52-week closing high.
+Shares of Schwab closed up 1.9 percent on Thursday to $17.11, a 52-week closing high, and are up more than 15 percent this year.

+(The story corrects to say Schwab is aiming ads at more affluent investors and hopes to pay staff at least 85 percent of their achieved bonus targets this year.)